Skip to main content

 3. The questions are different.

-Questions are being removed, added, and rearranged.
-You should update the FAFSA resources you use with students.
-Look for updated resources from Federal Student Aid, NCAN, and uAspire (sign up for our emails and follow @uAspire on social).
+Questions have been removed, added, and rearranged.
+Use the most up-to-date FAFSA resources with students from Federal Student Aid, NCAN, and uAspire (sign up for our emails and follow @uAspire on social).

 4. The parent included on the FAFSA could change.